M1 Finance vs Fidelity for Long-Term Investing 2026: Which Platform Wins?

 M1 Finance Overview

-M1 Finance launched in 2015 with a compelling pitch: combine the automation of a robo-advisor with the control of a self-directed brokerage.
-The result is a platform built around "Pies" — visual portfolio templates that let you set target allocations and then automate your investing around them.
+M1 Finance launched in 2015 with a pitch that felt genuinely different: combine the automation of a robo-advisor with the control of a self-directed brokerage.
+The result is a platform built around "Pies" — visual portfolio templates that let you set target allocations and then automate everything from there.

-Here's how it works: you create a Pie (or choose from dozens of expert-built ones), set your target allocations, and deposit money.
+Here's the core idea: you create a Pie (or pick from dozens of pre-built ones), set your target allocations, and deposit money.
 M1 automatically buys fractional shares to keep your portfolio balanced.
-When you add new money, it's directed toward the underweight positions.
-It's elegant, hands-off, and perfect for long-term investors who don't want to babysit individual trades.
+When you add new cash, it gets directed toward the underweight positions.
+It's clean, hands-off, and honestly perfect for long-term investors who don't want to worry about individual trades.

 Key Features

-• Dynamic rebalancing — new deposits are routed to underweight holdings rather than selling to rebalance (more tax-efficient)
+- Dynamic rebalancing — new deposits go to underweight holdings rather than forcing you to sell and rebalance (more tax-efficient)

-• M1 Plus ($36/year) — extra trading window, lower borrow rates, cashback on M1 Spend, and more
+- M1 Plus ($36/year) — extra trading window, lower borrow rates, cashback on M1 Spend, and other perks

 Pricing

-M1 Finance's basic account is free — no commissions, no management fees.
-The M1 Plus plan at $36/year unlocks an afternoon trading window, lower margin rates, and enhanced cash management perks.
-There are no percentage-based advisory fees on the standard platform, which is a significant advantage for long-term investors with growing portfolios.
+M1 Finance's core account is free — no commissions, no management fees.
+M1 Plus runs $36/year and unlocks an afternoon trading window, lower margin rates, and enhanced cash management features.
+Here's what stands out: there are no percentage-based advisory fees on the standard platform.
+For long-term investors watching their portfolio grow, that's a major advantage.

 Limitations

-• No tax-loss harvesting automation (you'd need to do it manually)
+- No automated tax-loss harvesting (you'd handle it manually)

 Fidelity Overview

-Fidelity is one of the largest and most respected brokerage firms in the world, managing over $12 trillion in assets as of early 2026.
-It's a full-service platform that handles everything from basic stock trades to complex estate planning, 529 college savings plans, and employer-sponsored 401(k)s.
+Fidelity is one of the world's largest and most respected brokerage firms, managing over $12 trillion in assets as of early 2026.
+It's a full-service operation handling everything from basic stock trades to complex estate planning, 529 college savings plans, and employer-sponsored 401(k)s.

-For long-term investors specifically, Fidelity stands out because of its proprietary zero-expense-ratio index funds (the Fidelity ZERO funds), its massive mutual fund selection, and robust retirement planning tools.
-It's the kind of platform you could realistically never outgrow.
+What makes Fidelity stand out for long-term investors is its collection of zero-expense-ratio index funds (Fidelity ZERO), its massive mutual fund selection, and robust retirement planning tools.
+It's honestly a platform you could use for your entire financial life and never feel like you've outgrown it.

 Key Features

-• Fidelity ZERO index funds — literally 0.00% expense ratio on four index funds
+- Fidelity ZERO index funds — 0.00% expense ratio on four index funds

 Pricing

-Fidelity charges $0 commissions on stocks, ETFs, and options (options still have a $0.65/contract fee).
+Fidelity charges $0 commissions on stocks, ETFs, and options (options contracts still carry a $0.65 fee each).
 There's no account minimum for brokerage or retirement accounts.
-Fidelity Go, its robo-advisor, is free for balances under $25,000 and charges 0.35% annually above that threshold.
-The Fidelity ZERO funds have no expense ratios at all — a rare offering in the industry.
+Fidelity Go, its robo-advisor, is free for balances under $25,000 and charges 0.35% annually above that.
+And those Fidelity ZERO funds?
+Literally no expense ratio — a rare find in the industry.

 Limitations

-• Fidelity Go's automated investing is separate from the main brokerage experience and less customizable than M1's Pies
+- Fidelity Go's automation is separate from your main brokerage and less customizable than M1's Pies

-• No built-in portfolio automation for self-directed accounts (you manage rebalancing manually)
+- Self-directed accounts don't have built-in portfolio automation (you manage rebalancing yourself)

-• Crypto investing is limited compared to some competitors
+- Cryptocurrency investing is pretty limited compared to newer platforms

 Feature-by-Feature Comparison: M1 Finance vs Fidelity for Long-Term Investing 2026